Tangent128/sema/README.md

 If not using GCC: CC & LD variables may be set in a file named `config`, with standard shell syntax.

+To use a distribution copy of Lua 5.2 instead of the bundled source, add a `useInstalledLua` statement to the `config` file.

 Usage
 -----